GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 **Additional Annotations:**

-`@MockService`:
+`@TestService`:
-- Annotates fields of any type, but should also have the `@Mock` annotation
+- Annotates fields of any type, but usually accompanies a `@Mock` annotation
-- Before the test runs, it swaps the actual implementation of the service that is registered in the application's `PicoContainer`
+- Before the test runs, it swaps the actual implementation of the service that is registered in the application's `PicoContainer` with the field's value
 - After the test runs, it swaps the real implementation back
 - Sample:
     ```
-    @Mock @MockService private CloudSdkService mockCloudSdkService;
+    @Mock @TestService private CloudSdkService mockCloudSdkService;

     @Test
     public void myTest() {